-Coronavirus: Religious places, malls, restaurants open today even as India’s cases near 2.5 lakh

-Globally, the coronavirus has infected more than 69.85 lakh people and claimed over 4.02 lakh lives so far.
+Coronavirus: India’s count crosses 2.5 lakh after 9,983 new cases reported in a day; toll now 7,135

+Restaurants, malls and places of worship reopened in most parts of India on Monday as states geared up to implement Unlock 1.

+India’s Covid-19 tally is continually rising – it is now the fifth most-affected country in the world after its count rose to 2,56,611 on Monday morning.
+In 24 hours, 9,983 new cases were reported, another highest single-day rise.
+The toll rose to 7,135.

-Restaurants, malls and places of worship will reopen in most parts of India from Monday as states gear up to implement Unlock 1, the first phase of easing of coronavirus lockdown restrictions.
+Restaurants, malls and places of worship are set to reopen in most parts of India from today as states gear up to implement Unlock 1, the first phase of easing of coronavirus lockdown restrictions.
 Most public spaces have been shut since March 25.

-The reopening comes even as India’s Covid-19 tally is continually rising and is now the fifth most-affected country in the world.
-India’s count rose to 2,46,628 on Sunday morning after 9,971 cases were reported in 24 hours, the highest single-day rise yet.
-The toll rose to 6,929.

 Globally, the coronavirus has infected more than 69.85 lakh people and claimed over 4.02 lakh lives so far, according to the Johns Hopkins University.
 As many as 31.33 lakh people have recovered.